 - Innovation: Most existing schools were designed for a different time and purpose.
 We need to redesign schools, so they work better for today’s students.
 Innovation can and should take many forms, including combining new ideas with proven practice.

 We provide funding to support a team’s planning year, 12-14 months prior to opening a new school.
-We are accepting submissions now through January 7, 2022.

 School founders who identify as Black or Latino